seL4/microkit/example/mr_prefill/README.md

 -->
 # Example - Memory Region Prefill

-This is an example demostrating prefilling a memory region from a data file at compile time.
+This is an example demonstrating prefilling a memory region from a data file at compile time.

 All Microkit platforms are supported.